-Effective communication should be based on the knowledge transfer principles of understanding the target audience, tailoring messages to suit the target audience, using credible messengers, and using effective methods to deliver messages.
-Program offerings should be promoted directly to the target audiences in the language of their community, through preferred channels of communication (e.g., word of mouth, peers, phone, email, text, social media, face-to-face, flyers or brochures) and through community relevant messengers.163,150,177,163 Messages should be tailored to fit the different priorities, interests and backgrounds of target groups and individuals, identifying the most potent messages, including benefits, opportunities to have fun, to meet new people, to spend time with family, camaraderie, family togetherness, and selfactualization.150,175,209 attractive to a wide variety of participants, and use inclusive gender-neutral, non-sexist language and images.136,249,134,262 Co-creating communications with members of the target audience will help to ensure they reflect that population's perspective, that they feel included in the intent of an activity and that materials are culturally safe and relevant.222,122,213 Furthermore, promotional materials should be aesthetically pleasing and perceived as relevant by the target population through the use of colours, images, fonts, pictures, etc. that reflect the group's culture; use statistics that relate to their group; and depict realistic portrayals of the sport itself.
+One of the barriers cited by many members of underrepresented groups is a lack of information.
+Participants desire information about what sporting opportunities are available.
+Organizations have been found to have difficulty in getting the information about how they can participate to some audiences.
+108 offerings should be promoted directly to the target audiences in the language of their community, 6,150,261 through preferred channels of communication (e.g., word of mouth, peers, phone, email, text, social media, face-to-face, flyers or brochures) and through community relevant messengers.
+163,150,177,163 Messages should be tailored to fit the different priorities, interests and backgrounds of target groups and individuals, 219 identifying the most potent messages, including benefits, opportunities to have fun, to meet new people, to spend time with family, camaraderie, family togetherness, and selfactualization.
+150,175,209

+Information about available programs should be provided in ways that portray them as culturally diverse and welcoming, and promote benefits of participation.
+Program promoters should use plain language to promote programs, and share information on how to get involved, how to register and about available subsidies, equipment exchange or rebate programs.117,150,178,175 attractive to a wide variety of participants, 55,221,223 and use inclusive gender-neutral, non-sexist language and images.
+136,249,134,262 Co-creating communications with members of the target audience will help to ensure they reflect that population's perspective, that they feel included in the intent of an activity and that materials are culturally safe and relevant.
+222,122,213 Furthermore, promotional materials should be aesthetically pleasing and perceived as relevant by the target population through the use of colours, images, fonts, pictures, etc. that reflect the group's culture; use statistics that relate to their group; and depict realistic portrayals of the sport itself.